ng-girls/todo-list-tutorial-french/local-storage.md

 ## Summary

-In this tutorial we learned what is localStorage and how to use it.
+In this tutorial we learned what local storage is and how to use it.
-We saw that localStorage is a great and a pretty straight-forward tool for developers to store data locally on the users' computers/devices.
+We saw that `localStorage` is a great and a pretty straight-forward tool for developers to store data locally on the users' computers/devices.
-We then implemented a new service that uses localStorage to store the todo-list items, and updated the rest of the components to support this new service.
+We then implemented a new service that uses `localStorage` to store the todo-list items, and updated the rest of the components to support this new service.

-Enjoy the rest of the tutorial!